ryanyord/BU-Code/README.md

 # BU-Code
-Display of various work/projects while at Boston University
+Display of various work/projects in R and Python while at Boston University